 Upon graduating from Bryan with a degree in history, Wharton spent two years playing independent minor league baseball, first for the Bay Area Toros in 2007 and then for the Reno Silver Sox in 2008.
 After retiring from professional baseball, Wharton started his coaching career at Covenant College.
 During his time at Covenant, Wharton earned his masters degree in Sports Management, coached two All-Americans, and helped lead the Scots to their first NCAA tournament berth in 2014.

 Since taking over the Chargers program in 2016, Wharton has helped lead the Chargers to two district regular season championships, one district tournament championship, and two state tournament berths, advancing to the Elite 8 in 2018.
 Wharton has also twice been named District Coach of the Year and coached John Rhodes, a 3 time all state athlete and two time Mr. Baseball Finalist.

 Wharton teaches middle school history at CCS.
-Wharton and his wife Stephanie have been married for 13 years and they have three boys (Zeke 8, Josiah 6, Luke 2), with a fourth boy arriving this fall.
+Wharton and his wife Stephanie have been married for 16 years and they have three boys (Zeke 11, Josiah 9, Luke 5).
 The Wharton family lives on Lookout Mountain and they attend Lookout Mountain Presbyterian Church.